Project Information Page

 |June 18, 2014||Board Meeting—The Board discussed how to proceed with the conceptual framework project|

-Please refer to the measurement, presentation, and disclosure project pages for current Board meeting minutes related to each of those topics within the broader Conceptual Framework project.
+Please refer to the measurement, presentation, disclosure, and elements project pages for current Board meeting minutes related to each of those topics within the broader conceptual framework project.

 BACKGROUND INFORMATIONIn October 2004, the FASB and the IASB added to their agendas a joint project to develop an improved, common conceptual framework that builds on their existing frameworks (that is, the IASB’s Framework for the Preparation and Presentation of Financial Statements and the FASB’s Concepts Statements).